xenanetworks/open-automation-python-api/docs/source/general_info.rst

 Parallel Grouping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``asyncio.gather`` groups commands in a parallel way.
 Commands are sent out in parallel (with neglectable delay between each other).
-This is very useful when you want to send commands to different test resources, e.g. two different ports on the same tester, or two different ports on different testers.
+This is very useful when you want to send commands to different :term:`test resources<test resource>`, e.g. two different ports on the same tester, or two different ports on different testers.

 .. code-block:: python
     :linenos: